viewpoint-cssp/viewpoint-cssp-portal/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-## Building for serving on GitHub Pages
+## Serving on GitHub Pages

--   **Important** Requires a `gh-pages` branch in the repo.
--   This does an `npm run build` and then commits and pushes to the `gh-pages` branch of the repo.
--   Don't forget to remove `/dist` from `.gitignore` before running.

 ```
 bash deploy.sh
 ```

+-   **Important** Requires the `gh-pages` branch in the repo.
+-   This does an `npm run build` and then commits and pushes to the `gh-pages` branch of the repo.
+-   Don't forget to remove `/dist` from `.gitignore` before running.

-## Generating the JSON from Zotero
+## Generating the Catalogue JSON from Zotero

+The conversion routine has been written in Python and can be found in the `python` directory.

 -   In Zotero, select the Export Menu option from the File menu.

-    -   Select the BibLaTeX option and ensure the character encoding is Unicode (UTF-8).
+    -   Use the BibLaTeX option and ensure the character encoding is Unicode (UTF-8).
+Leave the other options unchecked.

--   Check the filenames and paths for the source .bib and the target .js in `convert_bib_to_json.py` are correct and run.
+-   Check the filenames and paths are correct for the source `.bib` and the target `.txt` in `convert_bib_to_json.py` and run the program.

+    -   To show it's working, it echoes the expected number of entries, the entry IDs as they're being converted, and ends with a count of the converted entries - which should match the first number.

--   Move the generated .js file to this repo's /src/js directory if the path wasn't set explicitly.
+-   Move or copy the generated `.txt` file to this repo's `/public` directory if the path wasn't set explicitly.

-    -   Rename the file to `VIEWpoint-json.js` if required (it is case sensitive).
+    -   Rename the file to `catalogue.txt` if required.

+-   **Don't forget to update the repo** with these changes.
+Although it is not necessary to rebuild the website to update the Catalogue, it is important to keep the repo up-to-date in case someone ever needs to rebuild the website.

+-   **To update the website**

+    -   Either just copy `catalogue.txt` into the root of the `gh-pages` branch of the repo
+    -   Or follow the instruction above to rebuild for serving on GitHub Pages.
+    -   Check the website to ensure the Catalogue has the expected number of entries.
+You may need to do a hard refresh (shift-F5), just in case the page has been cached in your browser.

+## Generating the Glossary from a spreadsheet

+-   Remove any unnecessary rows and columns from the worksheet to leave a header row and the glossary rows.
+The column headers themselves can be anything but the expected columns are:
+    -   the term in English,
+    -   its definition in English,
+    -   the term translated into Mandarin,
+    -   a fuller explanation in Mandarin,
+    -   any comments.
+-   Save the worksheet as a CSV file called `glossary.csv` in this repo's `/public` directory.

+-   **Don't forget to update the repo** with the change.
+Although it is not necessary to rebuild the website to update the Glossary, it is important to keep the repo up-to-date in case someone ever needs to rebuild the website.

--   **Don't forget** to update the repo with the changes.
+-   **To update the website**

+    -   Either just copy `glossary.csv` into the root of the `gh-pages` branch of the repo
--   **To update the website**, follow the instruction above to rebuild for serving on GitHub Pages.
-(The process should not take many minutes.)
+    -   Or follow the instruction above to rebuild for serving on GitHub Pages.
+    -   Check the website to ensure the Glossary has been updated.
+You may need to do a hard refresh (shift-F5), just in case the page has been cached in your browser.